mdkinney/edk2-email-archive-webhook/Readme.md

 * Combination of GitHub org and GitHub repo must be unique.

-* Add all requests, responses, git commands, and emails to logs.

 * Auto clear log entries older than 30 days.

 * Git patches with Unicode or invalid UTF8 characters have to be stripped to